Ginbean11/much-free-very-wow/NOTES.md

 ## Notes ##
 * Do I make one table for each activity type or do I consolidate.
 Is it more beneficial to consolidate or just have a type property for activities then sort by that if I want to show a rollup of only one kind of activity?
-  * Types of Activities: Music, Art, Food, Comedy, Museums, Dance, Sports, Outdoors
+  * Types of Activities: Music, Art, Food & Drink, Comedy, Museums, Dance, Sports, Outdoors

 * Do I let users edit other users submissions?